Text consolidated by Valsts valodas centrs (State

 the licensed capital company for the making of investments;

-the establishment of a new capital company, increase in
+of a new capital company, in the increase of the production or

-production or service capacity of an existing capital company,
+service capacity of an existing capital company, in the

-diversification of the production of an existing capital company
+diversification of the products of an existing capital company

-with products that have not been previously produced in the
+with products which have not been previously produced by the

-capital company, or fundamental change in the production
+capital company, or in a fundamental change of production

-are purchased by a capital company that conforms to the status of
+the case of acquisition by a capital company that conforms to the

-a small or medium-sized capital company laid down in Annex I to
+status of a small or medium-sized capital company as defined in

 e) after completion, the investments made remain in the zone